Chart Color Schemes

 The educational profile of Rowville - Central exceeds national averages, with above-average qualification levels and academic performance metrics

-In Rowville, as of the latest data available, 31.1% of residents aged 15 years and over hold university degrees, compared to Greater Melbourne's 37.0%.
-This indicates a gap suggesting potential for educational development.
-Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications at 7.6% and graduate diplomas at 2.6%.
-Vocational credentials are prominent, with 30.9% of residents aged 15 years and over holding them, including advanced diplomas at 12.0% and certificates at 18.9%.
+Rowville's educational qualifications compare to Central Trail regional benchmarks, with 31.1% of residents aged 15+ holding university degrees compared to Greater Melbourne's 37.0%.
+This indicates potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 20.9%, followed by postgraduate qualifications (7.6%) and graduate diplomas (2.6%).
+Vocational credentials are also prominent, with 30.9% of residents aged 15+ holding these, including advanced diplomas (12.0%) and certificates (18.9%).

 Frequently Asked Questions - Education